zeronecpp/lua_ecs/README.md

 # lua_ecs
-naive implementation of ecs in lua, maybe fast, maybe simple
+naive implementation of ecs in lua